b2bvic/vvr-portfolio/content/pages/blog/becoming-a-brand-new-person.md

 ---
 type: PostLayout
-title: 'Becoming a 'Brand' New Person'
+title: "Becoming a 'Brand' New Person"
 colors: colors-a
-date: '2024-05-02'
+date: "2024-05-02"
 excerpt: >-
   ## The Case For Marketing Yourself...
 featuredImage:
   type: ImageBlock
   url: /images/blog-placeholder.jpg
   altText: Personal insights and reflections
-metaTitle: 'Becoming a 'Brand' New Person'
+metaTitle: "Becoming a 'Brand' New Person"
-metaDescription: '## The Case For Marketing Yourself...'
+metaDescription: "## The Case For Marketing Yourself..."
 ---
 ## The Case For Marketing Yourself

 Earlier today I came to the realization: